jasonLaster/jasonLaster.github.io/_posts/2015-07-16-esprima-day-1.markdown

 Ofcourse, we can also just ask esprima to parse something slightly more complicated like (`var a = 2+2` or `function sum(a,b) {return a + b;}`).

+    NOTE: All of the credit goes to the Esprima team for writing readable code.
+Also, please forgive me for simplifying the code examples and perhaps butchering some of the explanations.